ashley-andrea/Project_BM/README.md

 # Comparison of Cerebellar Spiking Neural Networks
 This project investigates the differences between two spiking neural network (SNN) models of the cerebellum.
 Using the NEST simulator, we implement a biologically inspired Leaky Integrate-and-Fire (LIF) network and compare its dynamics with a more detailed model that incorporates spatial information.
+The simplest way to inspect the code and its functioning is through Colab: check below for the link.

 ## Colab compatibility
 If you want to open and run this project with colab, follow this link: